-During her time in London, Hjördis had been staying less than a mile from the registry office, with a Mrs Kathleen Rivers-Kirby, who told the curious UK press that Hjördis “is very beautiful, with a lovely figure, an excellent sense of humour, and is a very sweet person.”
-These are all recurring descriptions of Hjördis, references to her beauty appeared beside virtually every written mention of her name throughout the rest of the 1940s, and all of the 1950s, 60s and 70s.
+During her time in London, Hjördis stayed less than a mile from the registry office, with a Mrs Kathleen Rivers-Kirby, who told the curious UK press that Hjördis was “very beautiful, with a lovely figure, an excellent sense of humour, and is a very sweet person.”
+These are all recurring descriptions of Hjördis.
+References to her beauty appeared beside virtually every written mention of her name throughout the rest of the 1940s, and all of the 1950s, 60s , and 70s.

 “She’s one of the most beautiful girls I’ve ever seen.
 Her figure is the most perfect of any girl in Sweden, or maybe in the whole world, and she is a very fine and very lovely person.”

-On the east coast, there were fractured snippets mentioning that Hjördis was not unknown in New York, and had recently been based at the Stanhope Hotel while looking for work in the fashion industry.
+On the US east coast, fractured snippets of information were stapled together, mentioning that Hjördis was “not unknown” in New York, having recently been based at the Stanhope Hotel while looking for work in the fashion industry.
 Igor Cassini could have shed more light than most, but with his next marriage only a few days away, and having written a contradictory report two weeks earlier, he kept out of it.

 The marriage was greeted with some cynicism in Sweden, where the motives of Igor Cassini’s last two fashion model conquests – Inga Lindgren and Hjördis – were questioned: “Who is the most beautiful, and who can marry more millionaires before silver hair forces a quiet home life?”

-David’s Hollywood friends were caught out by the sudden marriage.
-He wrote to Rita Hayworth two weeks before, saying: “I’m coming back to Hollywood soon… still a bachelor” – which was true at the time but revealed nothing of his intentions.
-Based on the detail provided, Rita expected to be David’s first date on his return.
-When news of his marriage broke, she quickly demonstrated that she could give up her acting career for married life, by moving to France in May 1948 to marry Aly Khan.
+She quickly demonstrated that she could give up her acting career for married life, by moving to France in May 1948 to marry Aly Khan.
 [Hold on, haven’t we heard that name before?
-Ah yes, one of Carl Tersmeden’s playboy friends].
-Rita soon became aware of his playboy tendencies and divorced him in Reno, 1951, citing “extreme cruelty, entirely mental in nature.”
+Ah yes, one of Carl Gustaf Tersmeden’s playboy friends].
+Rita became aware of his playboy tendencies and divorced him in Reno, 1951, citing “extreme cruelty, entirely mental in nature.”
 Sounds familiar.